tramgup/sec_edgar_eps_parser/README.md

-# EDGAR EPS Parser
+# EPS Parser - EDGAR SEC Filings

+This project parses EPS (Earnings Per Share) values from 8-K filings provided by the SEC’s EDGAR database.
+It extracts the most recent quarterly EPS for each filing and outputs the results in a CSV file.

 ## Overview

-This project addresses parsing and extracting quarterly Earnings Per Share (EPS) data from HTML based financial reports from the SEC's EDGAR database.
-The parser is designed to reliably extract Basic EPS values from a wide variety of document formats.

----
+The EDGAR database contains complex, inconsistently formatted financial documents.
+To accurately extract EPS data, this parser leverages Google’s Gemini large language model (LLM), which is better at understanding and interpreting human like text patterns compared to traditional regex based methods.

 ## Project Objectives